CLayer-dev/docs/docs/faqs/common-questions.md

 ## 🚧 Development Status & Roadmap

 ### What is the current development status?
-Core Layer is currently in active development and testing phase with the following progress:
+CLayer is currently in active development and testing phase with the following progress:

 **Completed Components:**
 - Core blockchain architecture (DPoS consensus)